 Captain James Cook sailed for the benefit of science and to expand the British Empire.
 He is arguably history's most accomplished navigator but he left behind a complicated legacy.

-Born the son of a farm laborer, James Cook did not seem destined for adventure, much less fame.
+Born the son of a farmhand, James Cook did not seem destined for adventure, much less fame.
 However, a fateful voyage to Tahiti to measure an extremely-rare celestial event known as the Transit of Venus led him to become one of history’s greatest explorers and navigators.

-He sailed farther than any man of his time, discovered New Zealand, and cemented his place history — before dying in macabre fashion on the unconquered island that would become Hawaii.
+Indeed, Cook sailed farther than any man of his time, discovered New Zealand, and cemented his place in history — before dying in macabre fashion on the island that would become Hawaii.

-James Cook was born on October 27, 1728, in the Yorkshire countryside of England.
-His father was a farm laborer who later managed to obtain a position as a farm overseer, and in the 18th century, there was little reason to think that the son would rise much farther beyond his father.
+James Cook was was born on Oct.
+27, 1728, in the Yorkshire countryside of England.
+His father was a farm laborer, and in the 18th century, there was little reason to think that the son would rise much farther than his father.

 The younger Cook was born at a time when social class was both highly unequal and extremely fossilized in British society: farm laborers’ sons were all but destined to become laborers themselves.
 Cook was fortunate enough, though, to receive a primary education.

 Showing an aptitude for mathematics, this gave him the chance to apprentice himself to a shop owner in the seaside village of Staithes.
-Cook still felt discontented, however, and Staithes introduced him to the comings and goings of ships at the docks with a promise of a wider world beyond.
+Here, he was introduced to the potential of a life at sea.

-So it’s no surprise that 18 months later, he left to join the merchant marines.
-There his aptitude for numbers paid off and he was able to learn navigation, higher mathematics, and astronomy.
+Eighteen months later, Cook left to join the merchant marines.
+There, his aptitude for numbers paid off, and he was able to learn navigation, higher mathematics, and astronomy.
 His natural ability and dogged determination enabled him to become a mate in 1752.

-In 1755, at age 26, James Cook joined the Royal Navy as an enlisted seaman.
-This was highly unorthodox for the era, and it would have looked strange for Cook to do this, as it would put him lower in rank than boys as young as 14.
+And so in 1755, at age 26, James Cook joined the Royal Navy as an enlisted seaman.
+This was highly unorthodox for the era, as it would put him lower in rank than boys as young as 14.
 It was also odd since life in the Royal Navy was highly disciplined and was in many ways harder than serving in the merchant fleet.

-In 1766, Hugh Palliser and John Montagu, Earl of Sandwich, nominated Captain James Cook for a special assignment, one that would forever put his mark on history.
+In 1766, Hugh Palliser and John Montagu, Earl of Sandwich, nominated Captain James Cook for a special assignment — and one that would forever put his mark on history.

-While an interesting phenomenon in itself, what made this particular transit of Venus special was that in 1716, the famed British scientist Edmond Halley published a paper that showed how data collected during this event from several observers around the world could be used to calculate the parallax of the Sun [PDF].
-That, in turn, was the most accurate way to determine the mean distance between the Sun and the Earth, a number that would finally reveal the true scale of the solar system in astronomical models.
+But what really made this particular transit of Venus special was that in 1716, the famed British scientist Edmond Halley published a paper that showed how data collected during this event could be used to calculate the mean distance between the Sun and the Earth, a number that would finally reveal the true scale of the solar system in astronomical models.

-Halley called for scientists around the world to make observing the next two transits of Venus — predicted to occur in 1761 and again in 1769 — an international priority.
-Halley would not live to see it himself, he died in 1742, but the scientific community took the challenge seriously.
+Halley therefore called for scientists around the world to make observing the next two transits of Venus in 1761 and again in 1769 an international priority.

-Captain Cook took command of the HMS Endeavour, a 106-foot collier converted for the long voyage.
-It had a crew of 94 men, including a team of scientists, chief of whom was Joseph Banks, a 25-year old botanist who was quickly becoming a preeminent figure in scientific circles.
+Captain Cook thus took command of the HMS Endeavour, a 106-foot collier converted for the long voyage.
+It had a crew of 94 men, including a team of scientists, chief of whom was Joseph Banks, a 25-year-old botanist who was quickly becoming a preeminent figure in scientific circles.

 Just before Cook set out, the Admiralty gave him a sealed set of secret instructions that he was to open after the observation of the transit of Venus was complete.